Introduction to Working With Conveyor Objects

 The primary way to connect conveyor objects to other objects is to create a port connection.
-However, unlike connecting normal FlexSim objects to each other, when you make a standard port connection (an 'A' connect) a conveyor to another FlexSim object, it will create a new entry transfer or an exit transfer, an in-between object that is associated with a specific point or range on the conveyor.
+However, unlike connecting normal FlexSim objects to each other, when you make a standard port connection (an 'A' connect) a conveyor to another FlexSim object, it will create a new an entry transfer or an exit transfer, an in-between object that is associated with a specific point or range on the conveyor.
 An exit transfer is created when you connect a conveyor to another FlexSim object.
 An entry transfer is created when you connect a FlexSim object to a conveyor.

 Connecting Motors and Merge Controllers